Decoherence and Probability: Introduction

 The interpretation of probability is a variously contested subject in both philosophy and the foundations of physics.
 There are, perhaps, two points free from controversy, however.
 First, \textit{formally} a classical probability can be defined as a \textit{mathematical structure} given by a normalized, positive, and $\sigma$-additive measure over a suitable algebra of events.
 Second, in using such a structure to \textit{represent} physical states of affairs, we are committing to at least a \textit{partial interpretation}, in the sense of \cite{carnap:1958}, of the measure as (in some sense) a \textit{weighting of possibilities}.
 Whether such weightings, and such possibilities, should be understood as epistemic or ontic; or, for that matter, subjective or objective, is still left open by such a partial interpretation.
 Nevertheless, a probability is not purely a mathematical object when we are in the business of physical representation, even absent a full interpretation.

 These remarks prove enlightening when considered in the context of discussions of probability and emergence in the Many Worlds or Everett approach to the interpretation of quantum theory.
-In particular, consider the \textit{non-probabilistic} emergentist account of \cite{Wallace:2012}, \cite{Saunders:2021} and \cite{franklin:2023} in which features of the evolution equations of quantum theory are claimed to be sufficient, in some contexts to some degree, to justify a link between the Born weightings and \textit{physical salience}, without these weightings being understood probabilistically.
-Decoherence, on this view, is a dynamical process under which probabilities emerge without the need for any prior probabilistic assumptions.\footnote{It should be noted that \cite{franklin:2023} only explicitly claims to have established the non-probabilistic emergence of `classical structures' rather than probability.}
+In particular, consider the \textit{non-probabilistic} emergentist account of \cite{Wallace:2012}, \cite{Saunders:2021} and \cite{franklin:2023} in which features of the \textit{uninterpreted} formalism of quantum theory are claimed to be sufficient, in some contexts to some degree, to justify a link between the \textit{Born weightings} and \textit{physical salience}.
+Decoherence, on this view, is designated a dynamical process under which stable, quasi-classical, `branching structure' emerges.
+This emergence is intended to be entirely independent of probabilistic interpretive assumptions.
+The link between the Born weightings and physical salience is established either directly within the quantum formalism via `structural stability' arguments or indirectly based upon similarity between the quantum formalism and interpreted classical physics.

-The non-probabilistic emergentist account of probability via decoherence is, however, unconvincing.
-One cannot justifiably presuppose the physical salience of structures derived via decoherence theory based upon an entirely uninterpreted use of the quantum formalism.
-Justifications of the physical salience of structures derived via decoherence theory purely based upon similarity to interpreted classical physics can never be satisfactory as an approach to the interpretation of physical theory.
-Some prior generalised concept of quantum measure or quantum probability as a weighting of possibilities must be assumed in the application of decoherence theory.
-Non-probabilistic emergentism about probability based on quantum decoherence fails. \textit{Nothing comes from nothing}.
+In Section \ref{probinMW} we argued towards the failure of this approach.
+First, one cannot justifiably presuppose the physical salience of structures derived via decoherence theory based upon an entirely uninterpreted use of the quantum formalism.
+Second, one cannot coherently utilise appeal to the limiting classical theory as a requirement for interpretational content, and assert that one is presenting an interpretation of the theory at a quantum level, as opposed to a pragmatic prescription for its application in decohered contexts.
+Rather, in the context of any putative interpretation of quantum theory, a generalised concept of quantum measure or quantum probability as a weighting of possibilities must be assumed in the application of decoherence theory.
+The non-probabilistic emergentist approach to quantum decoherence fails since it denies itself precisely the conceptual resources needed to link Born weightings with physical salience. \textit{Nothing comes from nothing}.

-In this vein, it is worth noting that the probabilities which come into quantum theory via the experimentally confirmed expectation values \textit{cannot} be represented as measures induced by the integration of a genuine probability density function over phase space.
-Rather, they can, at best, be represented in terms of the marginal probability distributions for position and momentum considered separately, with the density function taking the form of Wigner function, which is formally a \textit{quasi-probability} density function in a \textit{quantum phase space} representation \citep{wigner:1932,wigner:1971}.